 Review by Casey Lawrence

-Casey Lawrence is a Canadian grad student studying English Literature.
-She is the author of two bi+ YA novels, Out of Order and Order in the Court, and the co-editor of an anthology of poetry and short prose, 11/9: The Fall of American Democracy, all proceeds from which benefit RAINN and the ACLU.
-Follow her on Twitter: @myexplodingpen or like her on Facebook: caseylawrenceauthor.
+Casey Lawrence is a Canadian grad student studying English Literature in Dublin, Ireland.
+She is the author of two bi+ YA novels, Out of Order and Order in the Court, and the co-editor of 11/9: The Fall of American Democracy.
+Check out her YouTube channel RealIssuesRealLife and follow her on Twitter @myexplodingpen.